christofmuc/JammerNetz/README.md

 Known issues for those who might try building differently:

- * Some libs might incorrectly add "-frameworks A B" to linker command, while "-frameworks A -frameworks B" would be correct.
+ * Some libs might incorrectly add `-frameworks A B` to the linker command, while `-frameworks A -frameworks B` would be correct.
-   We found that adding some libs with pkg-build results in such an error.
-Fortunately, these libs are not necessary on macOS.
+   We found that adding some libs with pkg-config resulted in such an error.
+Fortunately, we do not need pkg-config on macOS.

-### Building the server for Linux
+## Building the server for Linux on Windows

 Most likely, you're not going to run your server on a Windows machine but prefer a Linux cloud machine located at some strategic position in the Internet.

-## Cross-platform building Linux server on Windows 10 using Docker
+### Cross-platform building Linux server on Windows 10 using Docker

 Thanks to Docker, it has never been easier to do cross-platform development on Windows.
 If you don't have it, get yourself [Docker Desktop](https://www.docker.com/products/docker-desktop) and experience the power!